James Livingood has been a dog sitter for several years. He has written numerous articles and a book about the topic because he loves dogs.

 Shaking of the Head

-Dogs shake their heads a loto alleviate the discomfort of an ear infection or to try to get rid of the itch.
+Dogs shake their heads a lot to alleviate the discomfort of an ear infection or to try to get rid of the itch.
 Though this might bring momentary relief, it is a perpetual cycle that can leave your dog feeling tired and lethargic.

 What Causes Ear Infections?